candelario-dev/code-wars/README.md

 # Code Wars Daily Challenges
-My solutions to 8kyu Fundamentals Katas at codewars.com.
+My solutions to Javascript Katas at codewars.com.

 ## New updates every day from Monday to Friday.